Enrolled Brooklyn College undergraduate and graduate students are entitled to free, unlimited visits to the Brooklyn College Health Clinic.

 Note: The Brooklyn College Health Clinic does not provide pharmacy services.
 Prescriptions from outside practitioners will not be filled.

-Note: Approximate fees are listed below for those ineligible for free vaccination.
-Prices may vary.
-Students may need to preorder vaccine.
-In some circumstances, prescriptions for vaccines may be issued by Health Clinic practitioners for patients to pick up at pharmacies and later return for administration by Health Clinic providers.
+Note: Students may need to preorder vaccine.
+In some circumstances, prescriptions for vaccines may be issued by Health Clinic practitioners for patients to pick up at pharmacies and later return for administration.
 While efforts are made to keep the fee schedule current, costs are subject to change without notice.

 - Hepatitis A (series of two doses) — $80 per dose